ameszy/CISC324-W25/Labs/Lab2/README.md

 ## Objectives
 1. Install XV6 operating system on your machine and run the [pipe_example.c](./pipe_example.c) program on the new operating system.
-2. Implement a ping-pong program using inter-process communication (IPC)
+2. Implement a ping-pong program using inter-process communication (IPC).

 ## Task 1: XV6 Installation
 <!-- - Follow the installation instructions provided in [install-xv6-riscv.md](../../install-xv6-riscv.md) -->